dulikvor/cppKin/README.md

 `cppkin` shared object will be available under the bin dir.

 ### Windows Install
 In order to inspect cppKin available installation parameters, use the help command:
 ```
 cppkin.bat --help
 ```

-In order to start the installation use the installation command:
+In order to start the installation use the install command:
 ```
 cppkin.bat install #add arguments of choice
 ```